Front:Shrill Howler Flip

-Creatures with power less than Howling Chorus's power can't block it.
+Creatures with power less than this creature's power can't block this.

-Whenever Howling Chorus deals combat damage to a player, put a 3/2 Eldrazi Horror token creature onto the battlefield.
+Whenever this deals combat damage to a player, create a 3/2 Eldrazi Horror token creature.

 The ability is still on the stack.
 Once a spell or ability is put onto the stack, it stays there until it either resolves or something else specifically counters it (or a weird effect like Glorious End removes it).
 Even though Restore the Peace removes Howling Chorus from the battlefield, it doesn't do anything to affect the ability already on the stack.